simonhuwiler/spyhide-report/README.md

 In the database for SpyHide's WordPress site, there are various posts (`wp_posts`) with texts about Hellospy that are no longer visible. «You will need access to your iPhone at least the first time you install HelloSPY.» The email address contact@hellospy.com is also referenced.

-A user estaki@hellospy.com has made various payments to HelloSpy.
+A user estaki@hellospy.com has made various payments to SpyHide.
 His email address was blacklisted in the backend code.

 A reverse-engineering of the SpyHide android app also reveals references to HelloSpy.
-The app can download the ffmpeg programme library from http://hellospy.com/downloads/ffmpeg.
+The app can download the ffmpeg programme library from `http://hellospy.com/downloads/ffmpeg`.
 There are also old references to `flushdata3.hellospy.com`.
 In logbock.xml, the data storage location is defined as `com.hellospy.system`.
 The app's SQLite database also contains old references to a Vietnamese news portal, visible only with a hex editor.

 ![Screenshot of maias blog post](images/hellospy1.png)
 ![Screenshot of maias blog post](images/hellospy2.png)

-<small>References in the SpyHide app to helloSPY</small>
+*References in the SpyHide app to helloSPY*

 SpyHide may have been developed on the basis of HelloSpy.
 Whether the source code was purchased or obtained elsewhere remains unclear.